HomeSpan/HomeSpan/docs/Extras.md

 * `void set(uint8_t position)`

   * sets the position of the Servo Motor to *position* (in degrees).
-In order to protect the Servo Motor, values of *position* less than *minDegrees* are automatically reset to *minDegrees* and value greater than *maxDegrees* are automatically reset to *maxDegrees*.
+In order to protect the Servo Motor, values of *position* less than *minDegrees* are automatically reset to *minDegrees*, and values greater than *maxDegrees* are automatically reset to *maxDegrees*.

 * `int getPin()`